jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-SBDG provides additional support when working with the SLF4J and Logback APIs.
+[spring-boot-gemfire-name] provides additional support when working with the SLF4J and Logback APIs.
 This support is available when you declare the `org.springframework.geode:spring-geode-starter-logging` dependency on your Spring Boot application classpath.